jdohertydev/maison_lavaux/README.md

     User-Friendly Experience: Users can add products to their bag seamlessly, whether the products include size options or not, ensuring a smoother shopping experience.

 This dynamic handling of size data ensures the shopping bag logic remains error-free, adaptable, and capable of supporting a wide range of product configurations.

+Quanity input script

+This JavaScript snippet provides dynamic management of product quantity inputs in the shopping bag.
+It ensures a smooth and user-friendly experience by:

+    Range Enforcement:
+        Prevents the quantity from going below 1 or above 99 by disabling the - (decrement) and + (increment) buttons when the limits are reached.

+    Page Load Handling:
+        Automatically checks and adjusts the state of the - and + buttons for all quantity inputs when the page loads.

+    Dynamic Updates:
+        Listens for changes in quantity inputs and updates the state of the - and + buttons accordingly.

+    Increment and Decrement Controls:
+        Allows users to increment or decrement the quantity using buttons.
+The current value is updated dynamically in the input field, and button states are adjusted.

+Why This is Useful

+This script enhances usability by preventing invalid quantities and provides immediate feedback through button state changes.
+It improves the shopping experience by making quantity adjustments seamless and intuitive.